-On August 24, 2017, a Federal Amparo judge in the state of Veracruz, Mexico, dismissed Goldgroup Resources Inc.'s Amparo challenge.
-Goldgroup's position in response to the USD\$48 million claim remains the same, that Goldgroup was never notified of the purported court case, and does not recognize any of the claims mentioned therein and is of the belief that such claims are entirely without merit.
+On October 13, 2015, the Company was made aware of a news release disseminated by DynaMexico which claimed DynaMexico was awarded a \$48 million judgement against the Company's subsidiary Goldgroup Resources Inc. The Company's position in response to the \$48 million claim is that the Company was never notified of the purported court case, and does not recognize any of the claims mentioned therein and is of the belief that such claims are entirely without merit.
 The Company pursued the case to the Mexican Supreme Court level to get the judgment overturned.

-On December 6, 2019, the 11th Federal Circuit Collegiate Court in México denied Goldgroup's Amparo regarding the USD \$48 million claim and on February 20, 2020 a Mexico City court issued a judgment in favour of DynaMexico.
+On December 6, 2019, the 11th Federal Circuit Collegiate Court in México denied Goldgroup's amparo regarding the \$48 million claim and on February 20, 2020 a Mexico City court issued a judgment in favour of DynaMexico.